EOSIO/taurus-node/docs/01_nodeos/03_plugins/amqp_trx_plugin/index.md

 ## Overview

-This plugin enables the consumption of transactions to be executed through the use of an AMQP queue provided by a queue system, such as RabbitMQ, widely used in enterprise applications.
+This plugin enables the consumption of transactions from an AMQP queue provided by a queue system, such as RabbitMQ, widely used in enterprise applications.

 The transactions are processed on a first-in first-out (FIFO) order, even when the producer nodeos switches during [auto failover](../producer_ha_plugin/index.md).
-This feature can make the enterprise applications easier to write on top of the blockchain.
+This feature can make it easier to integrate the blockchain with enterprise applications which use queues widely

 It can receive transactions encoded using the `chain::packed_transaction_v0` or `chain::packed_transaction` formats.